Affirmative Action Monitoring Committee Guidelines

 Select the top ten candidates and choose 3-4 candidates to invite to campus for interviews.

-Submit report and CVs of the top ten candidates to the Dean.
+Submit the report to the Dean along with the CVs of the top 3-4 candidates chosen for invitation to campus.
 (Include rank order and demographic data of each of the top ten candidates.)

 Submit report to AAMC.
 (Do not send CVs or include names/initials in the report to the AAMC.
 Only demographic data, to the extent that it is self-reported or made known, should be included.)